 Borrowed Vocabulary Words

 In addition to these words, as well as the previously mentioned loan words from English and Russian, the language has been borrowed from other languages.
-For example, there are some parts of the vocabulary that come from Mongolian.
+For example, some parts of the vocabulary come from Mongolian.
 And then, there are some new words that were adapted from the Japanese language, which in turn originated from German.

 North and South Vocabulary Differences